Store all your files with this $30 cloud storage

 Easily sync, access and share all your digital materials while knowing that they’re safe. pCloud lets you view content of any size with a built-in video player.
 A 256-bit TLS/SSL connection will ensure that your private files and data stay safe and secure.
 Get download links with full stats and set both passwords and expiration dates for maximum security.

-With over 10 million daily users, pCloud is trusted by millions to keep files accessible to you and safe from outsiders.
+With over 10,000,000 everyday users, pCloud is trusted by millions to keep files accessible to you and safe from outsiders.
 Cloudwards gave pCloud a 4.5 out of 5-star review and TechRepublic called it “the best cloud sync you’ve never heard of.”

 If your computer is running out of space, or you’re just looking for a better storage system, pCloud is here for you.
 Get a 1-year subscription to pCloud Premium Plus for just $29.99.
 This best-on-web price has been reduced by 68%, bringing the price down from $68.